aleshaleksey/fansys23/06-abilities.md

 **Effect**: A character enters a berserker trance.

 - A character can remain in the trance for a number of rounds equal to its SP dice total, or 6 rounds, whichever is greater.
 The character can leave the trance voluntarily as a secondary action.
 - The character gains a number of SP equal to their SP dice maximum.
-In addition the character has a bonus to walk, climb, swim and fly speed, weapon damage, and may have advantage on attacks (See the berserker table).
+In addition the character has a bonus to walk, climb, swim and fly speed, weapon damage with melee weapons and STR based ranged attacks, and may have advantage on attacks (See the berserker table).

 **Special**: